 © 2020 Author.
 This work is licensed under the Creative Commons Attribution 4.0 International License.

-This study, therefore, aimed to evaluate etiology of peritonitis among the rural population of Zambia and to assess risk factors leading to lethal outcome.
-Findings obtained could be of some value for rural surgeons facing the dilemma of operating patients immediately or referring them to the tertiary center for further management.
-The author believes that both epidemiological and risk-related components of the study will help in decision-making and show the ways of reducing morbidity and mortality which was actually the ultimate goal of this work.
+This study, therefore, aimed to evaluate the etiology of peritonitis among the rural population of Zambia and to assess risk factors leading to lethal outcome.
+Findings could be of value for rural surgeons facing the dilemma of operating patients immediately, or referring them to the tertiary center for further management.
+The author believes that both epidemiological and risk-related components of the study will help in decision-making and show ways to reduce morbidity and mortality, the ultimate goal of this work.

 Materials and Methods